EskoSalaka/Squares/README.md

 ```

 This function creates an array of 1's and 0's of given width and height where 1's represent painted squares.
 The squares are
-painted according to a given function 'painter_func'. he structure of the 'painter_func' is described in more detail
+painted according to a given function 'painter_func'.
+The structure of the 'painter_func' is described in more detail
 later.
 Basically, each 'square', or element of the array, is iterated and passed to the 'painter_func', which in
 turn either paints the square according to its logic.
 It is used in the following way:
 squares_iterator[0] = painter_func(squares, n, h, x, func_extras)